hysinh/wift/TESTING.md

   ### Unit Testing
-  I did not have the time write unit tests for this project.
+  I did not write unit tests for this project.

   ### Manual Testing
   Manual testing was performed on the website checking to ensure pages rendered correctly, input forms worked correctly, and a user was able to register for an account, purchase a membership, and modify their account information from the member dashboard.